-Day 1: Check-in and Explore the Village of Woodstock
+Day 1: Check into Your Lodging and Explore the Village of Woodstock

-- For budget accommodations: Look, I’m not saying the Shire of Woodstock is affordable, but it is less expensive than many of the other Woodstock hotels we’ve stayed in.
-This motel is located right across the street from the Village Inn and within walking distance to downtown.
+For budget accommodations: Look, I’m not saying The Shire Woodstock is inexpensive, but it is less expensive than many of the other Woodstock hotels we’ve stayed in.
+This motel is located right across the street from the Village Inn and within walking distance of downtown.

-- For a romantic, pet-friendly vacation rental: I have to put a plug in for the most unique Airbnb I’ve stayed in for a long while.
+For a romantic, pet-friendly vacation rental: I have to put a plug in for the most unique Airbnb I’ve stayed in for a long while.
 This cute brick vacation rental was once the Quechee Library.
-It features a clawfoot tub, a fireplace, and is within walking distance to Simon Pearce and the Quechee Covered Bridge, but you will have to drive to explore Woodstock.
+It features a clawfoot tub, and a fireplace, and is within walking distance of Simon Pearce and the Quechee Covered Bridge, but you will have to drive to explore Woodstock.

-Once you get settled, it’s time to explore the village of Woodstock.
+Once you get settled at your accommodation of choice, it’s time to explore the village of Woodstock.
 From the center of town, you can explore several blocks of beautiful historic homes, festive holiday decorations, and incredible shops and restaurants.
 We recommend taking the afternoon to get the lay of the land and poke around in the shops.